 You can control Symbio with your voice when you’re at home or use the Toshiba Smart Home app for remote control.
 The app works with iOS and Android smartphones.

 Now let’s look closer into specs: the device supports Z-Wave, Zigbee, and Wifi technologies, it comes with a 1080p, full HD, wide-angle camera, has a built-in security siren and audible alarm, along with temperature, humidity, and ambient light sensors.
 Plus, it features two-way audio, Amazon Alexa voice control, a smart sound detector for babies and pets, and an intercom for simple communication between Symbio and phones.
-The price? $199.97 on Amazon available now.
+The price?
+Not that bad, plus it’s available on Amazon now.

 When we talked about a hub being “a small box that connects to your router” — well, not anymore.
 Toshiba’s brought hubs to a brand new level launching this six-in-one smart home solution.
 We’ve yet to test Symbio, but as of now it’s clear that Toshiba brings a new perspective on what a hub can be.